intershop/intershop-pwa/docs/guides/customizations.md

 When **heavily customizing** existing components it is better to **copy components** and change all references.
 If 20 % of the component has to be changed, it is already a good idea to duplicate it.
 That way incoming changes will not affect your customizations.
-Typical hot-spots where copying is a good idea are header-related or product-detail-page related customizations.
+Typical hot-spots where copying is a good idea are header-related or product-detail-page-related customizations.

 #### Theme Specific Overrides

 The [customized webpack build](./optimizations.md) supports replacing any file with an environment suffix in front of the file extension.
-If you for example want to customize the template `product-detail.component.html`, put your customized content in the parallel file `product-detail.component.theme.html` and run a build with `--configuration=theme`.
+If you, for example, want to customize the template `product-detail.component.html`, put your customized content in the parallel file `product-detail.component.theme.html` and run a build with `--configuration=theme`.
 Then this overridden component template will be swapped in.

 This also works for multiple configurations: `product-detail.component.foo.bar.baz.html` will be active for configurations `foo`, `bar` and `baz`, but not for `foobar`.